dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T65: Large corporations can harm competition and consumers.
+### T65: Some large corporations use their market power to suppress competition, stifle innovation, and exploit consumers.

 |Support|
 |---|